jzennamo/PiZeroROI/README.md

 # PiZeroROI

-This was stolen from Wes' ubuseranalysis.

-This is a first attempt at the PiZeroROI, it only contains the wire and tick ranges and an assoicated vertex for all three views.

-Let me know!
+This is specifically for LArLite so you will need to make sure any changes in the LArSoft version get propogated here.
+This is a rough draft for now.